gaehlerm/SoftwareEngineering/README.md

 ## Booleans

-"The best thing about a boolean is even if you are wrong, you are only off by a bit." - Anonymous
+"If-statements should encapsulate code that is executed only when a condition is true – not jump out of an algorithm or method, if otherwise." - Robert C. Martin

 "Have a seat, my son.
 There is something very important that I have to tell you.
 If you hear it for the first time, it may be very shocking.
 But it has to be said: Booleans are evil."